 For: With more of a heritage in the rental business in the UK, it seems that Amazon has a heads up over some competition in the quality of the films on offer.
 Although there might not be more films as such (although some reports suggest there are in number terms), the amount of more recent movies is apparent.
 They are still plucked from the release window nearer the end of a film's cycle, but from a seemingly better pool.

-It has also upped the stakes in its picture and audio quality of late, with much of the content presented in 1080p and with Dolby Digital 5.1 audio, such as on the PS3 and PS4.
+It has also upped the stakes in its picture and audio quality of late, with much of the content presented in 1080p, such as on the PS3 and PS4.
 This is dependant on the device you use to watch the video though and many of them limit you to 720p - less for some mobile platforms.
 The adaptive streaming is similar to Netflix, in that it alters the bitrate of pictures depending on bandwidth.

 The user experience for many devices has been dramatically improved lately and although there are no profile options as yet, you can still mark shows or films for later viewing.
 They will then appear in a dedicated area of the start-up screen.